-A look at Norway shows how this can already be a-chieved: electric cars already account for around 75 percent of new registrations there.
+cent of new registrations there.
 As part of a pilot project, Techem started the roll-out of its E-Charging service in 2018 after customers with the need for charging options and consumption-based billing in their properties approached Techem directly as a partner.